adamant/adamant.language.reference/ideas-considering.md

 ## Generic Syntax Clarity

-Apparently, Java allows generic methods to be called like `instance.<String>foo()`.
+Apparently, Java allows generic methods to be called like `instance.<string>foo()`.
 That removes some ambiguity.
 If the declaration syntax matched.
 For example, the declaration could be `function<T> foo() -> void`.
 There may however be a problem with classes where the generics need to come after the type name.
 Also, it just reads strangely to have the generics before the method name.
+Following along the lines of the Rust turbofish operator, generic arguments could be separated from the function name with a dot i.e. `instance.foo.<string>()`.
+They could be declared with a dot as `foo.<T>() -> void`.

 ## Operator for Await

 Given that async will be more pervasive in my language.
-Perhaps it makes sense to give in an operator.
+Perhaps it makes sense to give it an operator.
 One idea is to use `!`.
 It conveys the "do it" sense.
 Indeed, Haskell uses it as the force evaluation operator.
 Other options include `>>` and `|>`.
 Those are reversible which might be useful.
 Both give the sense of directing output or ordering.
 If await has an operator, should `async` have one too?

 ## Use `|` as Remainder Operator